Skip to content

 Method Description

-Correction Factor Manually entered scaling applied to current input
+Correction Factor Manual scalar applied to current path (for probe/clamp calibration).

 Data Logging

-• Last session summary plot saved as PNG
+• Session summary plots saved as PNG alongside logs for audit.

 Error Handling and Stability